timDeHof/timDeHof/README.md

 <div id="me" align="center">
   <h3>👨‍💻 About Me </h3>
 	<p>I’m someone who loves diving into various aspects of technology.
 While I have a strong foundation in frontend development using tools like React and Node, I don’t stop there.
-My tech journey is diverse, including significant experience in 3D printing and mechanical engineering.
-Over the years, I’ve enjoyed blending different technologies and methodologies to create unique solutions.
-Whether it’s building engaging web applications or innovating in 3D printing, I’m all about exploring the limitless possibilities of technology.</p>
+My tech journey is diverse.
+I have significant experience in 3D printing and mechanical engineering.
+Over the years, I've enjoyed blending different technologies and methodologies.
+I do this to create unique solutions.
+I'm all about exploring the limitless possibilities of technology.
+I enjoy building engaging web applications and innovating in 3D printing.</p>
 <table align="center" style="border:none">
   <tr>
     <td>